-The well-being, welfare and development of every individual in the school community is a cornerstone of Oporto British School.
+The well-being, welfare and development of every individual in the school community is a cornerstone of Oporto British School, in line with our adherence to the UN Convention on the Rights of the Child.
 Each person will perform to the best of their ability if they are confident, secure, well-motivated and happy.

 The school believes that each person possesses unique qualities which must be recognised and nurtured.
 Inter-personal relationships built on mutual trust, respect and regard are fostered throughout the school.
 Individuals are encouraged to be independent and to take the initiative, but also to work effectively as a member of a team.
 The school actively promotes equality of opportunity.